SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       "devicePermissions": {}
     }

-User password is never returned in GET response.
+The user password is never returned in a GET response.
 Authentication mechanism is provided by another interface.

-### GET a representation of a User by his/her name
+### GET a representation of a user by his/her name

 Response body: User

- Example request: Retrieve information about a User
+Example request: Retrieve information about a user

     GET /user/<<tenant>>/userByName/<<userName>>
      Host: [hostname]